top of page

 What are some of your favorite projects?
 Why?

-Working on the Horizon film saga was a career highlight for me.
-The work was challenging but rewarding, we had a great working relationship with our client partners, and ING assembled an outstanding team that made working every day a pleasure.
+Working on the Horizon film saga was a career highlight for me for three reasons: the work itself was challenging but very rewarding, we had a great working relationship with our client partners including Kevin Costner, and ING assembled an outstanding team that made working every day an absolute pleasure.
+I'm especially grateful that our work on Horizon was nominated for a VES award in 2025.

 What's something you wish people knew about what you do?